-(210) self-employed barrister means a practising barrister who is self-employed (211) Senior Courts means the Senior Courts of England and Wales, namely, the Court of Appeal, the High Court of Justice and the Crown Court (212) serious matter For the purpose of Section 4.B8, a matter is a serious matter if it: i. falls within Rule Q104.1 or Rules Q104.2.b to .f; or ii. in the opinion of the Inn otherwise calls into question whether the Student is a fit and proper person to become a practising barrister .
-(213) solicitor means a solicitor of the Supreme Court of England and Wales (214) specified amount means in respect of a pupil , the amount payable to a pupil in their non- practising period or their practising period (as appropriate), such amount being specified by the Bar Standards Board from time to time (215) the standard directions mean the standard directions set out at Annex 6 to Section 5.B (as such Annex may be amended or updated by the Bar Standards Board from time to time) (216) statement of standards means for the purposes of the QASA Rules the standards against which the competence of advocates will be assessed for the purposes of registration , progression and re-accreditation .
-(217) suitability criteria means: a) in respect of a HOLP , the criteria set out at Rules S104, S105 and S110; b) in respect of a HOFA, the criteria set out at Rules S106, S107 and S110; c) in respect of owner s, the criteria set out at Rule S108 and S110; and d) in respect of managers , the criteria set out at Rule S109 and S110 (218) Supervision Team means the Supervision Team of the Bar Standards Board (219) suspended or suspension means to suspend the practising certificate , licence or authorisation of a BSB authorised person , either generally or in respect of any separate authorisation that person may have to conduct litigation or to carry out public access work (and which includes, in the case of a barrister suspended by order of a Disciplinary Tribunal, the fact that he is suspended from practice and from the rights and privileges as a member of his Inn) which power when exercised on an interim basis, shall be exercised in accordance with Section 5.D and when exercised in fitness to practise proceedings shall be exercised in accordance with Section 5.E.
-(220) trade association means a body of persons (whether incorporated or not) which is formed for the purpose of furthering the trade interests of its members or of persons represented by its members, and does not include any association formed primarily for the purpose of securing legal assistance for its members (221) Temporary Qualification Certificate means a certificate issued by the Bar Standards Board under Rule Q100 authorising a Qualified Foreign Lawyer to be admitted to temporary membership of an Inn and called to the Bar for the purpose of appearing as counsel in a particular case or cases before a court or courts of England and Wales
+(212) statement of standards means for the purposes of the QASA Rules the standards against which the competence of advocates will be assessed for the purposes of registration , progression and re-accreditation .
+(213) suitability criteria means: a) in respect of a HOLP , the criteria set out at Rules S104, S105 and S110; b) in respect of a HOFA , the criteria set out at Rules S106, S107 and S110; c) in respect of owner s, the criteria set out at Rule S108 and S110; and d) in respect of manager s, the criteria set out at Rule S109 and S110 (214) Supervision Team means the Supervision Team of the Bar Standards Board (215) suspended or suspension means to suspend the practising certificate , licence or authorisation of a BSB authorised person , either generally or in respect of any separate authorisation that person may have to conduct litigation or to carry out public access work (and which includes, in the case of a barrister suspended by order of a Disciplinary Tribunal, the fact that they are suspended from practice and from the rights and privileges as a member of their Inn ) which power when exercised on an interim basis, shall be exercised in accordance with Section 5.D and when exercised in fitness to practise proceedings shall be exercised in accordance with Section 5.E.
+(216) trade association means a body of persons (whether incorporated or not) which is formed for the purpose of furthering the trade interests of its members or of persons represented by its members, and does not include any association formed primarily for the purpose of securing legal assistance for its members (217) Temporary Qualification Certificate means a certificate issued by the Bar Standards Board under Rule Q100 authorising a Qualified Foreign Lawyer to be admitted to temporary membership of an Inn and called to the Bar for the purpose of appearing as counsel in a particular case or cases before a court or courts of England and Wales (218) unfit to practise when used to describe a BSB authorised individual means that he or she: is incapacitated due to his or her physical or mental condition (including any addiction); and, as a result, the Individual's fitness to practise is impaired; and, the imposition of a restriction, or the acceptance of undertakings in lieu, is necessary for the protection of the public, is otherwise in the public interest or is in the Individual's own interests.
+(219) university means an institution which makes available educational services under a name which includes the word "university" and in the case of an institution to which section 39(1) of the Higher Education Act 1998 applies which is authorised or has approval to include that word in that name as mentioned in that subsection (220) unregistered barrister means an individual who does not hold a practising certificate but who has been called to the Bar by one of the Inns and has not ceased to be a member of the Bar (221) UK means United Kingdom (222) victimisation has the same meaning as in section 27 of the Equality Act 2010